 What advice would you give to anyone looking to buy a classic Fiat 500?

 Spend a bit more for a good one, unless you’re happy to do the work or pay to have it done.
 There are some real rotters out there!
-In the 60s/ 70s/ 80s people kept history far less, barely at all, I mean, who would have expected that in years to come, old cars would be appreciating assets?
+In the 60s/ 70s/ 80s people kept history far less, barely at all.
+I mean, who would have expected that in years to come, old cars would be appreciating assets?
 So, what you see is what you get.
 Any documentation is great.
-Mine has very little, but has the invoice and pi from the restoration, so what more would I need?
+Mine has very little, but has the invoice and pics from the restoration, so what more would I need?
 My Porsches are both unrestored, so where they’ve come from is more important.
 All in all though, as long as you avoid rust or a bent chassis, the rest is really pretty easy to put right.
-Ven an engine rebuild will be pittance, in relative terms vs a bigger, rarer car.

-How do you think the Classic Fiat 500s compared to the newer models?
+How do you think the Classic Fiat 500s compare to the newer models?

 They were icons.
-My Mum is Czech and said they used to love seeing the Italian guys driving into Prague in their 500s in the 60s & 70s!
-They were so ahead of their time in volume and reliability, and style, of course.
-Nearly 4 million examples made, so they were certainly never rare.
+My Mum is Czech and said they used to love seeing the Italian guys driving their 500s into Prague in the 60s & 70s!
+They were so ahead of their time in volume, reliability and style, of course.
+Nearly 4 million examples were made, so they were certainly never rare.
 When I look at something like an original Mini, it does nothing for me.
 I actually bought a 1969 Beetle weeks after my 500, which is also 1969.
 The Fiat stayed, the Beetle went, enough said.
 The new 500 is just a fairly docile runabout.
 It’s funky, sure, but anyone can drive one.
 It’s just another modern day car with a bit of flair beyond its competitors, but nothing iconic about it.
-The Abarth and Ferrari Edition are of course better than the standard models, but I can’t help see the rest as pretty little fashion accessories, like handbags!
+The Abarth and Ferrari Edition are of course better than the standard models, but I can’t help but see the rest as pretty little fashion accessories, like handbags!